 where at leading order in the mass hierarchy $\bm\Xi$ is antisymmetric:

-where we have also assumed $[\bm \xi_j]_i$ is small (i.e.\ there are corrections to this expression that are the same order in the $\Lambda_i$ hierarchy, but involve higher powers of $[\bm\xi_j]_i$), as indeed, its off diagonal elements are either 0 or suppressed by the root of the number of axions.
+where we have also assumed $[\bm \xi_j]_i$ is small (i.e.\ there are corrections to this expression that are the same order in the $\Lambda_i$ hierarchy, but involve higher powers of $[\bm\xi_j]_i$), as indeed, its off-diagonal elements are either 0 or suppressed by the root of the number of axions.

 Returning to our question of how strongly axions lighter than the QCD axion couple to the Standard Model, we see that their couplings are parametrically suppressed.
-The first correction to $\bm\xi_{i_{c}}$ goes as~\cite{Agrawal:2022lsp,Gendler:2023kjt}:
+The first correction to $\bm\xi_{i_{c}}$ is of the form~\cite{Agrawal:2022lsp,Gendler:2023kjt}:

-Thus, light axion couplings to QCD are suppressed by both the instanton potential ratio, and by the dimensional factors that suppress the heavy axions couplings to QCD \cref{eqn:heavy-qcd-coupling}.
+Thus, light-axion couplings to QCD are suppressed by both the instanton potential ratio, and by the dimensional factors that suppress the heavy axions' couplings to QCD \cref{eqn:heavy-qcd-coupling}.
 The suppressed interaction of the light axions is visible in \cref{fig:relic_signatures} in \cref{sec:results}.